 General | ||

-Keep in mind that this estimation accounts only for the costs associated with MVP development.
+Keep in mind that this estimate covers only the costs associated with MVP development.
 By building an MVP first, you can validate your product concept early and gather valuable user feedback needed for full-fledged development.

 Your prescription for mental health app success